 Budapest has a long history

 Few places has such a long and interesting history as Budapest has.
+People lived here even before the Roman empire.
 From the Roman era through Hungarian invasion (896) to the Carpathian basin, Tatarian invasion in 13th century (1240-42) after the and Turkish invasion in the 16th century (1540-1686) through the first and second world war, nazis, communism to capitalism.
 There are ruins of the Roman era called Aquincum, which was the name of the city at that time.

 The ruins can be seen scattered relatively in huge area of the city.
 This part of the city called Obuda.
 (Ancient Buda).
 In the famous Obuda island, which is a scene of the popular summer music festival, they found the traces of the Palace of the Roman emperor Hadrianus, when they construct the boat factory at the North part of the island in the 50’s.

 Aquincum was founded around 89 AD.
 Seems it was much smaller than the recent area of the city.
-It was a Roman city and military camp.
+It was a military camp according to historians.

 Budapest is packed with older buildings.
 Some of the bigger residential building’s basements surves as a refuge in the World War.
 Some of this basements has an area of the soccer field (60*120m).
 In the Castle district there is a unique Hospital in the Rock, which was a Hospital during the War.

 There are some buildings from the era of the Turkish invasion as well (1540-1686).
 There are three Turkish baths in Budapest, and the Tomb of Gul baba, which is still a pilgrimage place in Budapest.

 This city has seen lots of history.
 Some bullets in the walls of the city can still be seen in several places.
 Budapest has nearly hundred museums of all kind.
 See in detail at below link.